 Similar to Na+, there is a large Ca++ concentration difference across the cell membrane.
 Therefore, Ca++ diffuses into the cell, which occurs through calcium channels.
 Applying the Nernst equation to external and internal calcium concentrations of 2.5 mM and 0.0001 mM, respectively, results in an equilibrium potential of +134 mV, as shown below.

 This value also includes that the fact that Ca++ is a divalent instead of a monovalent cation; therefore, the -61 constant in the above equation is divided by 2 because z = 2 (z = number of charges).
 Because the equilibrium potential is much more positive than the resting membrane potential, there is a net electrochemical force trying to drive Ca++ into the cell, which occurs when calcium channels open.

 The above discussion indicates how changes in the concentration of individual ions across the membrane can alter the membrane potential.
-However, to fully understand how multiple ions affect the membrane potential, and ultimately how the membrane potential changes during action potentials, it is necessary to learn how changes in membrane ion permeability, that is, changes in ion conductance, affect the membrane potential.
+However, to fully understand how multiple ions affect the membrane potential, and ultimately, how the membrane potential changes during action potentials, it is necessary to learn how changes in membrane ion conductance affect the membrane potential.
 Furthermore, electrogenic ion pumps such as the Na+/K+-ATPase pump contribute to the membrane potential as they transport ions across the membrane to maintain the ion concentrations across the membrane.

 The following is a mini-lecture on cardiac membrane potentials (18.3 minutes):